odoo/documentation/content/applications/finance/accounting/taxation/taxes/eu_distance_selling.rst

 private EU consumers, it is also valid for mail order sales and telesales.

 The Union **One-Stop Shop (OSS)** is an online portal where businesses can register for the OSS and declare their intra-community distance sales.

-Each EU member states integrates an online OSS portal
+Each EU member states integrates an online OSS portal.

-The **EU intra-community distance selling** feature helps your organization comply with this regulation by creating and configuring new :doc:`fiscal positions <fiscal_positions>` and :doc:`taxes <taxes>` based on your company's country.
+The **EU intra-community Distance Selling** feature helps your organization comply with this regulation by creating and configuring new :doc:`fiscal positions <fiscal_positions>` and :doc:`taxes <taxes>` based on your company's country.

 .. seealso::
    - `European Commission: OSS | Taxation and Customs Union